What is the ideal length and font for a cover letter? A recent survey looks at these and more cover letter dos and don’ts.

 And respondents were almost as offended by the use of clichés as they were by lying.

-42% saw the use of cliché expressions was a “moderate problem.”
+- 42% saw that using cliché expressions was a “moderate problem.”

-Boasting — rated a moderate or serious problem by 61%
+- Boasting — rated a moderate or severe problem by 61%

-Failing to provide requested information — rated a moderate or serious problem by 62%
+- Failing to provide requested information — rated a moderate or severe problem by 62%

-Failing to include the right keywords — rated a moderate or serious problem by 62%
+- Failing to include the right keywords — rated a moderate or severe problem by 62%

 Avoid those clichés like the…oh, never mind.